 Perl string quotation operators (q, qq, qr and qx)

-In scripting programming languages such as perl, php and python use string quotation extensively.
-To include single or double quote inside the string quotation, you'll have escape the character with a backslash.
+In scripting programming languages such as Perl, PHP, and Python use string quotation extensively.
+To include a single or double quote inside the string quotation, you'll have to escape the character with a backslash.
 Perl string quotation operators (q, qq and qx) let you avoid putting too many backslashes into quoted strings.

 q/STRING/, or q(STRING) - Single Quotes, does not allow interpolation.